jiegec/cbp-experiments/README.md

 # cbp-experiments

-A platform to run cbp experiments on real binaries.
+A platform to run conditional branch prediction experiments on real binaries.
 It can:

 1. Capture branch trace from real binaries
 2. Run SimPoint methodology on branch traces to reduce size and simulation speed